JeffMarvin/exchangejs.com/README.md

     yarn install

-You can then run the local development server with:
+You can then run the local node server with:

+    yarn start

+To build the front-end scripts use:

     yarn dev